The Bankrate promise

 How to manage rewards earned by employees

-You can also simplify expense tracking and recordkeeping by having all purchases charged to the same account.
-And many issuers allow you to add employees for no additional fee.
+Employee card purchases are treated the same as purchases associated with the primary cardholder, which means they earn rewards, too.
+You can also simplify expense tracking and record-keeping by having all purchases charged to the same account.
+Many issuers allow you to add employees for no additional fee.

+If you’re considering adding employees to your business rewards account, consider whether you want to set limits on where the card can be used or how much can be charged.
 Depending on the card, you may have built-in features that let you assign spending limits to individual employee cards.
-And if your card lacks this feature, consider creating a written policy for card use, so your employees understand what is or isn’t allowed.
+And if your card lacks this feature, you may want to create a written policy for card use, so your employees understand what is or isn’t allowed.

-How to formulate your business rewards strategy
+How to make the most of your business credit card rewards

-- Analyze your business spending: Before you start comparing rewards cards, take a close look at your typical business spending in a given month.
+- Analyze your business spending.
+Before you start comparing rewards cards, take a close look at your typical business spending in a given month.
 Reviewing bank statements can help you figure out where you tend to spend the most money, which can help you target the right rewards card.

-- Think about redemption options: Maximizing rewards doesn’t just mean earning them.
+- Think about redemption options.
+Maximizing rewards doesn’t just mean earning them.
 You also have to consider how you’ll use them.
 Some redemption options offer more value than others.
 For example, you’ll typically get more value when redeeming points or miles for travel than you would for gift cards.

 The bottom line